 This, however, was emotionally and physically draining AND NOT WORTH IT!
 I was worried what would happen when baby #2 came and I didn’t have time to pump because I was also caring for a crazy toddler!

 WELL.
 Insert the HAAKAA.
-Talk about a GAME CHANGER for breastfeeding mom.
+Talk about a GAME CHANGER for a breastfeeding parent.

 WHAT IS A HAAKAA?

 A haakaa is a silicone breast pump that suctions to your breast.
-It does not “suckle” like regular breast pumps, rather it just suctions to and stays on your boob.
+It does not “suckle” like regular breast pumps, rather, it just suctions to and stays on your breast.

 So…what’s the point?